QUIT MEDICATION INFORMATION

 NRT, including free patches, gum and lozenges, is available to adults 18+ and is recommended off-label with prescription for youth under 18 years old who are moderately or severely addicted to nicotine and motivated to quit.

-NEW 2020 American Thoracic Society guideline for the treatment of tobacco dependence in adults recommends:
+NEW US Preventive Services Task Force (USPSTF) and the American Thoracic Society (ATS) joint guideline for the treatment of tobacco dependence in adults recommends:

 Varenicline over a nicotine patch for adults when treatment is being initiated

 Clinicians begin treatment with varenicline in tobacco-dependent adults who are not ready to discontinue tobacco use, rather than waiting until patients are ready to stop tobacco use

 Combined prescribing of long-acting (patch) and faster-acting (gum or lozenge) nicotine replacement therapy is encouraged for greater likelihood of quitting.

 Place on the skin.
 Ideal for long-lasting craving relief.
 Gradually releases nicotine into the bloodstream.